 The Columbia Law Review is published eight times a year, in every month but February, July, August, and September.
-We accept submissions on a rolling basis, and we require authors to submit pieces electronically.
-We no longer accept submissions in hard copy via mail.
+We accept submissions on a rolling basis and encourage authors to submit their works to us whenever they believe they are suitable for publication.

-- Submit only one, double spaced copy of your manuscript.
+- *Submit only one, double spaced copy of your manuscript.
 We greatly prefer if submissions appear in Microsoft Word format.
-Regular submissions are only accepted electronically via our website-based submissions system.
+Regular submissions are only accepted electronically via our separate Scholastica submissions pages (please see below).
 Please note that we do not accept regular submissions by e-mail, disk, or facsimile.

 - *Text and citations should conform to A Uniform System of Citation (19th ed.
 2010) (“The Bluebook”).
 Footnotes are strongly preferred over endnotes.